With An Eye To History, Biden And Johnson Try To Rekindle The 'Special Relationship'

 Still, the two men aren't starting from a clean slate.

-Last year, during the presidential campaign, Biden warned that a post-Brexit free-trade U.S.-U.K. trade deal could be in jeopardy if peace in Northern Ireland became a "casualty" of Brexit.
+Last year, during the presidential campaign, Biden warned that a post-Brexit, U.S.-U.K. free trade deal could be in jeopardy if peace in Northern Ireland became a "casualty" of Brexit.

 We can’t allow the Good Friday Agreement that brought peace to Northern Ireland to become a casualty of Brexit.— Joe Biden (@JoeBiden) September 16, 2020